Rentokil & Terminix have joined forces

 WE’RE OPEN 24/7

-If you’re wondering how to get rid of spiders, wonder no more.
-Terminix Canada has over 90 years of experience removing house spiders, cellar spiders, wolf spiders, brown recluse spiders, and many other Canadian spiders from homes nationwide.
+If you’re wondering how to get rid of spiders, trust it to the professionals.
+Rentokil Terminix has over 90 years of experience removing house spiders, cellar spiders, wolf spiders, brown recluse spiders, and many other Canadian spiders from homes nationwide.

 Black and Yellow Garden Spiders